slackhq/circuit/docs/screen.md

 Screen
 ======

-Screens are keys for Presenter/UI pairings.
-In fact, semantically, the pairing of a Presenter and UI for a given `Screen` key is called a circuit.
+Screens are keys for Presenter and UI pairings.
+Semantically, the pairing of a Presenter and UI for a given `Screen` key is called a circuit.

 The core `Screen` interface is this: